We’ve been featuring CNC-related content recently, and there’s more to come. But, we’ll also be featuring handheld and benchtop-style tools too.

 I should also mention that I would also use such a series as an excuse to explore techniques and projects I haven’t had the time for recently.
 There’s room for more, in case some of you have requests or suggestions.

-And today’s tool of the day: my new Tekton 6-in-1 Phillips screwdriver.
+Today’s tool of the day: my new Tekton 6-in-1 Phillips screwdriver.
 I recently ordered their 6-in-1 Torx driver, and figured I’d get the Phillips driver as well for review purposes.
 In addition to nut driver sockets, it has Phillips bit tips in #0, #1, #2, and #3 sizes.
 It was an impulse-buy, but I think it’ll get a lot of use.